 Ark from Terranigma is killed by his light counterpart, and vanishes in the end as a consequence of him destroying the Underworld.

-In The Walking Dead, Lee Everett dies handcuffed to a radiator in a police station in the 5th episode after getting bit at the end of the 4th.
+In The Walking Dead, Lee Everett dies handcuffed to a radiator in a police station in Episode 5 after the Twist Ending of Episode 4.
 With Clementine in the room.
 She can even do it.

 Luke fon Fabre in Tales of the Abyss...maybe.
 It depends on whether the red-headed man in the post-credits sequence is him or Asch, or perhaps some combination of the two.
 Or, to quote Word of God, it depends on who you think it is.